 Simmons College supports the principle and spirit of equal employment opportunity for all persons, based on each individual's qualifications and fitness.
-In accordance with applicable law, the College administers its employment and personnel policies without regard to race, color, religion, national origin, sex, sexual orientation, legally-recognized disability, or veteran status.
+In accordance with applicable law, the College administers its employment and personnel policies without regard to race, color, religion, ancestry, national origin, age, sex, sexual orientation, legally-recognized disability, or veteran status.